WHARTON - HBS CLUB LEADS COUNCIL - Bob London, CEO, Chief Listening Officers:

 - December 2 (Special Holiday Party)

-Cost: Early Bird: Lunch costs $20 for MD inclusive of tax, tip and non-alcoholic beverage, for meal and non-alcoholic beverage selections, for current Wharton Club & HBS Club members, through the prior Friday.
+Cost: Early Bird: Lunch costs $25/person for inclusive of tax, tip and non-alcoholic beverages, for meal and non-alcoholic beverage selections, for current Wharton Club & HBS Club members, through the prior Friday.

-After that, online or walk-in: 28/person for MD.
+After that, online or walk-in: 35/person.
 You pay only for the meetings you attend (unlike some other groups where you pay each time, whether or not you attend).

-In addition, non-members pay $39 and need advance approval to attend, unless it's an open session (no advance approval needed)
+In addition, non-members/guests pay $35/person and need advance approval to attend, unless it's an open session (no advance approval needed)

 Who: You!
 If you are a committed owner or leader of a business in the DC area who wishes to benefit from the support and exchange of like-minded leaders.
 Requirements for membership are simple: